 This is where a classroom located outdoors can be very effective.
 Particularly as the weather warms and we move into the summer months when children naturally want to be outside.

 An M&M Outdoor Wooden School Classroom is the perfect solution.
 These are spacious structures that offer a fresh learning experience away from the confines of the schoolroom and also enhance the landscape.
-You can see their range here.

 The dimensions are generous, 6m x 4m, 8m x 6m or 12m x 6m, so the children won't be cramped and bespoke designs are available if you have special requirements.